“These uncertain times.”

 The very best communications focus on one thing; Simple-Minded Proposition.
 Of course, your product has many great features and benefits that will endlessly enrich lives and are worth shouting loud and proud about.
 But if you try and cram as many messages as possible into your communication strategy, you risk meaning nothing to anyone.
 The campaign message quickly becomes diluted.

-So ultimately, if you can land on a killer SMP, the thinking of your marketing team, creative team and/or agency will be much more streamlined ensuring the creative juices will be flowing from the outset.
+So ultimately, if you can land on a killer single minded proposition, the thinking of your marketing team, creative team and/or agency will be much more streamlined ensuring the creative juices will be flowing from the outset.
 A great SMP is memorable and brave!
 But most importantly, a great SMP can lead to memorable campaigns that evoke emotion in the consumer and make communications much more effective.

 An SMP is usually not customer facing or for public consumption.
 It inspires creative and kick-starts BIG thinking.
 A tagline on the other hand more about customers and the value your product provides.
 Think of it like this – the SMP is the umbrella or ‘North Star’ in the creative process.
 All communications (including the tagline) should fall from the SMP.